Canon 5D Mark II vs Leica M9

 The Canon EOS 5D Mark II and the Leica M9 are two digital cameras that were revealed to the public, respectively, in September 2008 and September 2009.
 The 5D Mark II is a DSLR, while the M9 is a rangefinder-style mirrorless camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Leica provides 18.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Leica provides 18.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark II vs Leica M9

 An illustration of the physical size and weight of the Canon 5D Mark II and the Leica M9 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is considerably smaller (36 percent) than the Canon 5D Mark II.
 Moreover, the M9 is markedly lighter (31 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the M9 does not feature any corresponding weather-sealing.